best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Code that has not been tested is more likely to contain bugs and require more maintenance in the future.

 Code for testing should also follow good practice.
-Testing is a useful and deep skill to learn.
+Testing is a useful and rewarding skill to learn.
+You can learn basic testing that will immediately improve the quality of your code quickly.
+However, it is usual for it to seem a daunting learning curve.

 ## Good test suites are thorough but realistic